ibm-cloud-architecture/refarch-eda/README.md

 * Being able to communicate and persist events.
 * Being able to take direct action on events.
 * Processing streams of events to derive real time insight/intelligence.
-* Providing communication between event driven microservices.
+* Providing communication between event driven microservices and functions.

-With an event backbone providing the connectivity between the capabilities, we can visualize a reference Event Driven Architecture as below.
+With an event backbone providing the connectivity between the capabilities, we can visualize a reference Event Driven Architecture as below:

 <img src="docs/hl-arch-refa.png" width="1024px">

 Where:

-* IBM Event Streams : Provides a Event Backbone supporting Pub/Sub communication, an event log, and simple event stream processing based on Apache Kafka.
+* IBM Event Streams: Provides a Event Backbone supporting Pub/Sub communication, an event log, and simple event stream processing based on [Apache Kafka](https://kafka.apache.org/).
-* IBM Cloud Functions : Provides a simplified programming model to take action on an event through a "serverless" function-based compute model.
+* IBM Cloud Functions: Provides a simplified programming model to take action on an event through a "serverless" function-based compute model.
-* Streaming Analytics : Provides continuous ingest and analytical processing across multiple event streams.
+* Streaming Analytics: Provides continuous ingest and analytical processing across multiple event streams.
-* Decision Server Insights : Provides the means to take action on events and event streams through business rules.
+* Decision Server Insights: Provides the means to take action on events and event streams through business rules.
-* Event Driven Microservices : Applications that run as server-less functions or containerized workloads which are connected via pub/sub event communication through the event backbone.
+* Event Driven Microservices: Applications that run as server-less functions or containerized workloads which are connected via pub/sub event communication through the event backbone.
-* Event Stores : Provide optimized persistence (data stores), for event sourcing, CQRS  and analytical use cases.
+* Event Stores: Provide optimized persistence (data stores), for event sourcing, Command Query Response Separation (CQRS) and analytical use cases.

 Now we will take a detailed look at each of these component areas which make up the reference architecture:

-1- **Event sources**  The modern digital business is driven by events.
+1- **Event sources:** The modern digital business is driven by events.
 Events come into the business and events likewise need to be pushed outside of the business.
 For our Cloud Native Event Driven Architecture we consider event sources to be all of those things which may generate events which are of interest to the business.
 This could include, events coming from IoT devices, mobile apps, web apps, database triggers or microservices.

-In general terms, an *Event Source*, or event producer is any component capable of creating an event notification and publishing it to the event backbone, but lets look at some specific types of producer to better understand the opportunity with event driven.
+In general terms, an *Event Source*, or event producer is any component capable of creating an event notification and publishing it to the event backbone, but let look at some specific types of producer to better understand the opportunity with event driven.

 [Read more ...](docs/evt-src/README.md)

-2- **The Event Backbone** is the center of the Event driven architecture providing the event communication and persistence layer with the following capabilities:
+2- **The Event Backbone** is the center of the Event Driven Architecture providing the event communication and persistence layer with the following capabilities:

  * Pub/Sub style event communication between event producers and consumers
- * An Event Log to Persist events for a period of time
+ * An Event Log to persist events for a given period of time
  * Replay of events
  * Subscriptions from multiple consumers

  [Read more ...](docs/evt-backbone/README.md)

-3- **Taking an Action** after an event has occurred is one of the fundamental operations for any event driven solution.  **IBM Cloud Functions** provides a simplified event driven programming model, enabling developers to simply write the *action* code in the language of their choice and have Cloud Functions manage the compute workload.
+3- **Taking an Action** after an event has occurred is one of the fundamental operations for any event driven solution.  **IBM Cloud Functions** provides a simplified event driven programming model, enabling developers to simply write the *action* code in the language of their choice and have Cloud Functions manage the computation workload.

 With this simplified model:

- * A business event of interest would be published to the event backbone
+ * A business event of interest would be published to the event backbone.
- * The *action* for the event would be written as a Cloud Functions action
+ * The *action* for the event would be written as a Cloud Functions action.
- * Cloud Functions would be configured to subscribe to the event and use it as a trigger to start the *action*
+ * Cloud Functions would be configured to subscribe to the event and use it as a trigger to start the *action*.
  * Cloud functions manages the start-up of all required compute resources.
- * Cloud functions managed execution of the action code
+ * Cloud functions managed execution of the action code.
- * Cloud functions manages the shut-down of the compute resources when the action is complete
+ * Cloud functions manages the shut-down of the computation resources when the action is complete.

  [Read more ...](docs/evt-action/README.md)

 4- **Processing continuous streaming events to derive real time insights/intelligence** is an essential element of modern event driven solutions.
 Specialized *streaming analytics engines* provide the means to run stateful analytical and complex event processing workloads across multiple real time event streams while maintaining low latency processing times.

 Including these engines as part of the Event Driven Architecture enables:

-* Analysis and Understanding of real time event streams
+* Analysis and understanding of real time event streams
-* Extracting real time event data from the stream so that Data Scientists can understand and derive ML models
+* Extracting real time event data from the stream so that Data Scientists can understand and derive Machine Learning models
 * Running analytical processes, Machine Learning models in line in real time against the event stream.
 * Matching of complex event patterns across multiple streams and time windows to make decisions and take actions

 [Read more ...](docs/rt-analytics/README.md)

-5- **Event Managed State**  While the prime focus for an event driven architecture is for processing events, there are cases where we need to persist events for post processing and queries by other applications.
+5- **Event Managed State:**  While the prime focus for an event driven architecture is for processing events, there are cases where we need to persist events for post processing and queries by other applications.
 With the event backbone we have a builtin *Event Log* which provides the means to store and reply events published to the backbone, however when we consider the full scope of Event Driven solutions there are other use cases and types of store that we should support.
 This includes:

  * Event Stores optimized for analytics
  * Event Sourcing as a pattern for recording state changes and updates across distributed systems
- * Command Query Response Separation ( CQRS ) as an optimization which separates updates and reads across different stores
+ * Command Query Response Separation (CQRS) as an optimization which separates updates and reads across different stores

 [Read more ...](docs/evt-state/README.md)

-6- **Event Driven Cloud Native Apps (Microservices)** The event driven architecture must also reach across into our application platform.
+6- **Event Driven Cloud Native Apps (Microservices):** The event driven architecture must also reach across into our application platform.
 Developers will build applications which interact with events and are themselves event driven, that is they will both produce and consume events via the event backbone.

 In this context we can view the Event Backbone as being part of the microservices mesh, providing the Pub/Sub communication between microservices, and therefore enabling the support of loosely coupled event driven microservices.